 This spring we learned that Justin O’Shea, the former fashion director for German e-commerce site, MyTheresa, would be taking the helm at Brioni.
 Yes, the Italian design house appointed a non-designer to take the lead creative role.
 O’Shea filled the void - albeit temporarily - left by Brendan Mullane, who served as the brand’s creative director from July 2012 to February 2016.

-O’Shea’s appointment raised a number of questions.
+O’Shea’s appointment raised a number of questions - ones that extend beyond him and Brioni.
 What are we really looking for in a creative director?
 Is "creative director" really just another term for brand ambassador?
 And what does a creative director actually do?
 In order to determine what the appointment meant for Brioni and what it says about the industry at large, let’s answer the latter question first – because it is an important one.